ClaireWhere/gsabot/README.md

 ## Dependencies
+> ⚠️ Note: these are only required for the `deleted message` features (see [FEATURES](FEATURES.md#deleted-message-logger)).
+No further installation is required if these features are not being utilized.

 1. MongoDB
     - This application uses a local MongoDB deployment which can be installed at https://www.mongodb.com/docs/manual/installation/
     - For Windows, make sure you add `C:\Program Files\MongoDB\Server\6.0\bin` as a `PATH` user environmental variable and use `mongod` in the command line to start the database (it can also be installed as a Windows service to skip the starting step)